mcthoma1/backbench/docs/final.md

 ## DQN (Deep Q-Network):
 Deep Q-Network (DQN) is a reinforcement learning algorithm that extends Q-learning by using a neural network to approximate the Q-values instead of maintaining a Q-table.
 This allows DQN to scale to high-dimensional state spaces, making it well-suited for environments like Snake, where the state is represented as a 15-dimensional feature vector rather than a discrete grid.
 DQN learns the expected cumulative reward for each action and updates its Q-values using experience replay and a target network to stabilize training.

-In our implementation, DQN was trained exclusively with a dynamic reward scheme.
+Our DQN model was primiarily trained with a dynamic reward scheme.
 Unlike a static reward system, where food collection always yields a fixed reward, dynamic rewards scale with the snake’s length.
 This encourages longer survival and riskier strategies as the game progresses.
 Specifically, the agent receives:
 - +10×snake length for eating food.
 - -10 for collisions (wall, self, or second snake).
 - (−7) for hitting a bomb.
 - A small time penalty to discourage unnecessary delays.

 Another key aspect of training was the increasing number of bombs based on the agent’s success.
-This progressively escalated the difficulty, forcing the model to generalize its policy to handle more obstacles over time.
-Additionally, a second snake was introduced as a hardcoded competitor, making food collection more competitive.
+This, along with the introduction of a second snake as a hardcoded competitor, made food collection more competitive.
 This added another level of environmental complexity.

 The disadvantage of DQN is that it only estimates a single expected reward.
 This makes it less robust in environments with high variability, such as ours with dynamic rewards, bombs, and a second snake.
 Despite this, ut still performed really well and was still comparable to QRDQN.